 “Contracting the new Sky Line is a key strategic milestone in efficiently linking our future Terminal 3 with the existing Terminals 1 and 2 and the airport’s public transportation network, including the long-distance and regional train stations,” stated Dr. Stefan Schulte, Chairman of the Executive Board of Fraport AG, the company that operates Frankfurt Airport.

 The next step for the new Sky Line is to use concrete and steel on the construction site instead of a drawing board and computer in the office.
 The first bored pile work for the route began in July 2019.
 A total of 350 bored piles are driven into the ground with special equipment.
 Where classic hammerhead supports or concrete frames are used depends on several factors.
 For example, frames are needed as a substructure if normal roads are to run underneath them or if more than two roads are to be laid on top of them.
 Six supporting pillars will be erected initially, with supporting pillar number 69 being the first one.
-At least four bored piles with a diameter of 1.20 metres each serve as a foundation to ensure that all supporting pillars stand securely in the airport ground.
+At least four bored piles with a diameter of 1.20 meters each serve as a foundation to ensure that all supporting pillars stand securely in the airport ground.
 So it is not only on the Terminal 3 construction site itself that deep digging is being carried out; heavy equipment drills several meters into the ground in the north-eastern part of the airport.
 By the middle of 2021, the substructure for the new Sky Line is scheduled to be ready: 47 individual supporting pillars and 17 frames for the route will already indicate where the autonomous rail system will operate 365 days a year in the future.
 Work to build the two other parts of the new automated Sky Line track―the central and southern sections―will kick off in the second half of 2020.

 In the second construction phase for the northern section, the guideway will be created by placing and joining a large number of modules.
 Each module is completely preassembled and supplied in one piece.
 Since the columns will be spaced between 20 and 60 meters apart, every module is different.
 What all of them have in common is their enormous weight of up to 200 tonnes.
 Only a few of the special cranes able to do the job are available in Germany, and even so it will take two of them to lift most of the modules in a tandem lifting procedure.

-Major logistical challenges must also be mastered to accurately place these heavyweights in the crowded conditions in the north of the airport is proving to be a major logistical challenge for the planners.
+Accurately placing these heavyweights in the crowded conditions in the north of the airport is proving to be a major logistical challenge for the planners.
 Precise planning and coordination are essential to ensure that Frankfurt Airport can continue operating with only minimal disruptions while work proceeds to meet this important prerequisite for its future success.

 Construction of the new facility, like Terminal 3, also began by digging a big hole.
 In February 2020, excavators and graders arrived to get the site ready.
 They were tasked with breaking up asphalt, removing earth and rubble, and leveling the ground so work to build the carcass could kick off in March.

 The facility will actually comprise two linked buildings: one with seven floors plus a two-story workshop, and the preparations for them differed accordingly.
 The main building has a cellar, which is why a pit 6.5 meters deep had to be excavated first, followed by the creation of an up to 2.5 meter thick base plate.
 The workshop, for its part, sits atop 24 columns at a height of about 16 meters so that trains can roll from the maintenance hall straight onto the track.
 The columns rest on 58 foundation piles.

 Concrete and steel will then come into play.
 These materials are needed to ensure that the main building, the pillars and the workshop can hover securely in the air.
 The carcass work is scheduled for completion by April 2021, when work on the roof and interiors will begin.
 The plans call for all of this to be finished by January 2022―that’s when the first new Sky Line trains will be delivered and readied for their jobs.
 Each vehicle reaches its future operating distance in two parts.
 Mobile cranes then lift them onto the driveway in the area of the workshop building.
 From there, the vehicles are taken to the workshop hall, assembled and intensively tested.
 As soon as the final construction work is completed, the workshop building is ready for its future tasks.

 In the upcoming years, the finish line will be fast approaching.
-According to current plans, everything will be good to go in the fall of 2022: that’s when the new automated Sky Line trains and the maintenance building will start operating, linking the northern and southern parts of the airport with a travel time of just eight minutes.
+According to current plans, everything will be good to go just in time for the completion of Terminal 3: that’s when the new automated Sky Line trains and the maintenance building will start operating, linking the northern and southern parts of the airport with a travel time of just eight minutes.